pandas-dev/pandas/doc/source/contributing_docstring.rst

 can have multiple lines.
 The description must start with a capital letter, and finish with a dot.

-Keyword arguments with a default value, the default will be listed in brackets at the end of the description (before the dot).
-The exact form of the description in this case would be "Description of the arg (default is X).".
-In some cases it may be useful to explain what the default argument means, which can be added after a comma "Description of the arg (default is -1, which means all cpus).".
+For keyword arguments with a default value, the default will be listed after a comma at the end of the type.
+The exact form of the type in this case will be "int, default 0".
+In some cases it may be useful to explain what the default argument means, which can be added after a comma "int, default -1, meaning all cpus".

+In cases where the default value is `None`, meaning that the value will not be used.
+Instead of "str, default None" is preferred "str, optional".
+When `None` is a value being used, we will keep the form "str, default None".
+For example, in `df.to_csv(compression=None)`, `None` is not a value being used, but means that compression is optional, and no compression is being used if not provided.
+In this case we will use `str, optional`.
+Only in cases like `func(value=None)` and `None` is being used in the same way as `0` or `foo` would be used, then we will specify "str, int or None, default None".

 **Good:**